 Throw in a solid grasp of available technologies, and a Business Information Systems professional can design and build a set of technical and managerial tools that solve a business problem or help an organization to realize a business opportunity.

 Business Information Systems degrees focus on teaching people to manage and refine computer networks to support business operations and protect data.
-Information Technology degrees, on the other hand, focus on front-end development, programming, and managing teams of software
+Information Technology degrees, on the other hand, focus on front-end development, programming, and managing teams of software developers.

 When considering a Business Information Systems graduate degree, you will want to determine what kind of degree best meets your needs and professional aspirations.